padiketeku/EarthObservation101-Practicals/Activity-11-Working with LiDAR Data.md

 ```

 The result image is shown below.
-Discern between tall and flat objects.